 I was the oldest, about ten, as I recall, and I was expected to lead the tribe outdoors to play.
 The younger ones headed to a small swing set and the sandbox.
 In the shade of a huge old walnut tree my cousin Louise, my sister Linda, and I played with dress-up clothes.
 We had some pretty good ones; ball gowns and long, full party dresses that my mother had scored at a rummage sale.
 Although we knew better, we ran to the kitchen door several times, pleading with our mothers to come outside to admire our outfits.
 Naturally, they couldn’t/wouldn’t leave their peaches, and we were sent back outside and told to amuse ourselves.

-Two big swings hung from a long limb of the old walnut tree, near where we were playing, and these somehow inspired us to create a new game.
+Two big swings, hanging from an old walnut tree near where we were playing, somehow inspired us to create a new game.
 Although I have absolutely no idea how how we figured this out, we got Linda sitting cross-legged on one of the wide board swing seats, wearing a long gown which fell right to the ground all around the swing.
 Louise lay on the grass behind her, legs up and bent over the swing seat at a 90-degree angle, so that her feet poked out in front, one on either side of Linda’s body.
 With the front of the long skirt arranged just so, Louise was hidden, and it looked as though Linda had grown stubby little legs.

-We took turns sitting on the swing and lying down behind taking turns to see the effect, and we thought it was hilarious.
+We took turns sitting on the swing and lying down behind so that one of us was free see the effect, and we thought it was hilarious.
 Naturally, we wanted to share the fun with our mothers, but they were uncooperative and refused to come out.
 Disappointed, we put our heads together to make a plan, and this is where things turned a little dicey.

 Once again, we arranged Linda on the swing with Louise’s legs poking out the front, and it looked just as funny as the first time we did it.
 Then, against my better judgment, (this I do recall) I did a Very Naughty Thing.
 Taking a deep breath, I raced into the kitchen shouting, “Mom, come quick!
 Linda cut her legs off!”